 Wellness Add-ons | $10-$30 |

-Factors That Affect Your Monthly Pet Insurance Premium
+Factors Influencing Your Monthly Premium for Pet Insurance

-- Eye problems in breeds like Poodles and Chihuahuas
+- Heart problems in breeds like Bulldogs and Boxers

-How Deductibles and Reimbursement Levels Change Your Costs
+How Your Expenses Are Affected by Deductibles and Reimbursement Levels

 Deductible | Reimbursement Level | Monthly Premium |